Vanessa Hudgens Is Starring In A Royal Netflix Rom-Com, And Twitter Thinks It’s A Ripoff Of A Barbie Movie

 Netflix shared the official description of The Princess Switch on its See What’s Next Twitter account.
 It revealed that Hudgens will play dual roles as “a Duchess & a commoner who swap places after discovering they look exactly alike.”
 Both women happen to find their Prince Charmings while they’re pretending to be each other, and “things get complicated.”

 One of the women’s love interests is played by Nashville star Sam Palladio.
-He’s pictured in Vanessa Hudgen’s Instagram post, and his character appears to be a prince.
-Netflix’s description of the movie doesn’t mention Christmas, but Hudgen’s reference to the holiday and the decorations in the photo that she shared seem to confirm that it’s set during the festive season.
+He’s pictured in Vanessa Hudgens’ Instagram post, and his character appears to be a prince.
+Netflix’s description of the movie doesn’t mention Christmas, but Hudgens’ reference to the holiday and the decorations in the photo that she shared seem to confirm that it’s set during the festive season.
 It also hasn’t been revealed whether the movie is a musical, but both of its leads can sing.

 Some Twitter users were unimpressed by the movie’s description, but they confessed that they’re going to watch The Princess Switch, anyway.